hackclub/kicad-wakatime/README.md

 Open `kicad-wakatime` and `kicad`.
 Click on "settings" in kicad wakatime and enter your API key.
 (Should be auto-filled if you have already installed hackatime)

-Click on the first "select folder" button, and select the folder that contains your ".kicad_pro" file.
+Click on the first "select folder" button, and select your ".kicad_pro" file.
 Click OK!

 Now go back to kicad, please make the following changes to your KiCAD settings (Control+,) to use this version of kicad-wakatime: